Buenos Aires - Iberá Wetlands - Iguazú Falls - El Calafate

 Tango is, all in all, a cultural experience that’s deeply rooted in Argentine hearts.
 Where do regular people go dancing tango?
 There is an immense number of dance halls or milongas in Buenos Aires.
 Some of our favorites are La Viruta -beginners friendly- and Salon Canning -with more advanced clientele- in Palermo neighbourhood.
 Tango has evolved a big deal in the past years, and now there are also LGBT milongas that encourage a most inclusive practice.

 In the morning, you will be brought to Tigre where you will take a boat to a small island.
 This is where you will enjoy your breakfast and charge up on energy for your day.
-During the time frame of 2hr 30min, you will kayak through diverse scenery while your guide informs you on the characteristics of the ecosystem.
+During the time frame of 2hr 30min, you will kayak through diverse scenery while your guide informs you about the characteristics of the ecosystem.
 Returning from this journey, you will eat lunch in a restaurant on the island and will have plenty of free time to relax and walk around the parks, forests, and nature reserves of the island.

 Early the next morning, we will bring you to the domestic airport where you will take your flight to Posadas where this kayak and boat trip travel experience continues.
 Upon arrival, we’ll drive you to Iberá.